Information for Students

 - Let dS know immediately if an approved accommodation is not being provided.

-For information about financial aid, based on income eligibility, or questions regarding your financial aid status, contact the Financial Aid Department.
+For information about federal and state financial aid, based on income eligibility, or questions regarding your financial aid status, contact the Financial Aid Department.
 You can find information at their website or by calling 215.968.8200.
-The offices are located in the HUB.
+The offices are located on the first floor of the Linksz Pavillion.
 All questions about Financial Aid should be directed to them.

 There is money “out there”, scholarships, grants, and other forms of assistance, just waiting for you to apply.
-While there are sources that are specifically for those with disabilities, remember to check out the ones that are also based on a student’s program of study, future goals, cultural factors, etc.
+While there are sources that are specifically for those with disabilities, check on-line those that are also based on a student’s program of study, future goals, cultural factors, etc.

 About scholarships, know that they are always changing, new ones created and old ones go away.
 It is a challenge to keep up with what is current but it can be very worth your time.
 Below is a list of sites and sources of which the dS Office is most familiar.
 Go ahead and Google “college scholarships/financial aid”, then “college scholarships for students with disabilities”.
 Read the applications and qualifications to see if you might be eligible.